We all know that planning a wedding can be stressful, expensive and complicated, but it can also be fun and exciting too.

 You will likely upset at least one person during your planning.
 Whether it be seating arrangements, attendant choice, guest list, location etc… Just remember, it is your wedding, thus your choices and budget.
 Don’t let people make you feel bad for planning it your way.

-Some of the most romantic and great weddings are small and intimate.
-Don’t feel pressured into inviting your second cousin’s neice’s daughter’s boyfriend’s mum…. (just an example).
+Some of the most romantic and beautiful weddings are small and intimate.
+Don’t feel pressured into inviting your second cousin’s niece’s daughter’s boyfriend’s mum…. (just an example).
 Especially if you are on a tight budget!!
 Invite those who love you the most.
+And it is ok not to allow plus ones.
+It’s Your wedding and Your money, why buy an expensive wedding dinner for a stranger, when you have friends and family that you can’t afford to invite.
+You want people at your wedding who want to be there for YOU, not for the free expensive meal and drinks.

 Remember why you are organizing your wedding…..
 To be united with your Treasured Other Half whom you love dearly!
-Not to have flowers in a level 8 deep red shade, with white satin bows, and cluster diamontis.
-Don’t get too caught up and stressed with the little things.
+Not to have flowers in a level 8 deep red shade, with white satin bows, and cluster diamonties.
+Don’t get too caught up and stressed with the little things, because honestly, they don’t matter and no one remembers them.

 It is your partner’s wedding too.